cGitHub123/rdb/README.md

 # rdb

-rdb is a toy DB for learing database system
+rdb is a toy DB for learning database system